-- ☐ Identify your prevention goals and the prevention programs, projects and tasks you need help with - ☐ Identify who can help you achieve your prevention goals and enhance your programs.
+- ☐ Identify your group or program goals, projects and tasks that might benefit from community support. - ☐ Identify who can help you achieve your group's goals and enhance your programs.
 Identify organizations working towards similar goals and influential voices in your community that can have a positive impact. - □ Do your research to identify stakeholders who will be receptive, willing and able to do the job.
-Start with the human service organizations and after-school programs you have listed in your Resource Guide.
-Share the list you generate with colleagues to ensure you have not missed potentially crucial partners. - ☐ Broaden your network.
-A deep bench of stakeholders can really make the difference in your prevention efforts.
+Share the list you generate with colleagues to ensure you have not missed potentially crucial partners. - Broaden your network.
+Drawing from and working with a large number of stakeholders can really make the difference in your efforts.
 They are ready when you need quick support and can help overcome barriers.
-Make sure you have allies and partners in all 12 community sectors: youth, parents, law enforcement, schools, businesses, media, youth-serving organizations, religious and fraternal organizations, civic and volunteer groups, healthcare professionals, state or local agencies and other organizations involved in reducing substance use.
+Make sure you have allies and partners in all 12 community sectors: youth, parents, law enforcement, schools, businesses, media, youth-serving organizations, religious and fraternal organizations, civic and volunteer groups, healthcare professionals, state or local agencies and other organizations involved in reducing community violence.
 Employ your network when you need them most.